produdez/worksample-diver-mentor/README.md

 # Work Sample for Educational Mentor

-Exampl tasks that simulates mentorship
+Example tasks that simulates mentorship

+Refer to:
+1. `1_mentoring.md` for the first task
+2. `2_example_answer.ipynb` for the second task (which includes two sub-tasks)